ilyategmark/NFS/README.md

 ---
-codename: Structured NFT
+codename: NFS
-title: Structured Non-Fungible Token Standard (derived from EIP-721)
+title: Non-Fungible Structure Standard (derived from EIP-721)
 author: Ilya Tegmark
 discussions-to: https://github.com/ilyategmark/structuredNFT/discussions/
 type: Standards
 category: Improvement Proposal
 status: Request for contributions
 created: 2022-04-08
-version: 0.1.4
+version: 0.1.5
 ---

 ## Executive Summary

-A standard interface for structured non-fungible tokens (sNFT), extending standard interface for plain NFT, which originated from EIP-721.
+A standard interface for Non-Fungible Structures (NFS), extending standard interface for non-fungible tokens (NFT), which originated from EIP-721.

 This standard provides answer to question:
-> What if ownership of an NFT could be shared among several entities: not only users, but also other NFTs?
+> How would change the way we treat NFTs, if they could have internal mutable structure composed of other NFTs or shares of other NFTs?

-One small change creates multitude of use cases in registration of legal entities, structured financial assets, real estate, complex projects, SPVs (special purpose vehicles) etc.
+Structured ownership of non-fungible tokens is a logical next step in evolution of NFTs and creates multitude of use  cases: legal entities, structured financial assets, real estate properties, complex projects, SPVs (special purpose vehicles) and many more.
+All such cases require that owned property could be composed of many components, could belong to several entities in various proportions and mutable by nature.

-Such higher-level NFT, which sole purpose is to hold ownership of other NFTs is named **Structured NFT** or **sNFT**.
-This paper provides public functions definitions for sNFT.
+Such higher-level NFT, which holds ownership of other NFTs is named **Non-Fungible Structure** or **NFS**.
+This paper provides principles of operation and public functions definitions for NFS.

 We are very inclusive in the process of development of this document and invite anyone with contributions into our discussion.

-## Rationale

-Structured ownership of non-fungible tokens is a logical next step in evolution of NFTs.
-Legal entities, structured financial assets, real estate properties, complex projects, SPVs (special purpose vehicles) and other cases require that owned property could be composed of many components and could belong to several entities in various proportions.
 This standard extends existing NFT standard to account for such use cases and compatible with any NFT on any blockchain.

+Examples and definitions in this paper are written in a language of Internet Computer Network — Motoko, which is a clean, powerful and self-explanatory language for smartcontracts and dApps built with Rust.

 ## Principles